esp8266/Arduino/doc/boards.md

 For more information about the hardware, pinout diagram and programming procedures, please see the [datasheet](https://github.com/makerlabmx/ESPino-tools/raw/master/Docs/ESPino-Datasheet-EN.pdf).

 Product page: http://www.espino.io/en

+## WifInfo

+WifInfo integrates the ESP-12 or ESP-07+Ext antenna module with a 3.3v regulator and the hardware to be able to measure French telemetry issue from ERDF powering meter serial output.
+It has a USB connector for powering, an RGB WS2812 Led, 4 pins I2C connector to fit OLED or sensor, and two buttons + FTDI connector and auto reset feature.

+For more information, please see WifInfo related [blog](http://hallard.me/category/wifinfo/) entries, [github](https://github.com/hallard/WifInfo) and [community](https://community.hallard.me/category/16/wifinfo) forum.

 ## Generic ESP8266 modules